-In the case of aircraft that are approved for NVISs/NVGs, the change cannot be considered a SC.
+In the case of aircraft that are approved for NVISs/NVGs, if control/display panels are to be inserted, the change cannot be considered to be ana SC.

 Amend the AFM with an AFMS to include a statement of compliance with AMC 20-24, as well as any necessary operating instructions, procedures or limitations.
 Reference to CS ACNS.D.ADSB might be included, if applicable.